- Is severance pay required by law?

 Q: Why does my severance package give me 21 or 45 days to consider the deal?
 Can I accept it before the time is up?

-Usually, your employer can't withdraw its offer of severance during the waiting period.
-And,you don't have to wait the full 21 or 45 days, either.
-You can accept it any time.
+Your employer can't withdraw its offer of severance during the waiting period.
+And, you don't have to wait the full 21 (or 45) days; you can sign the agreement earlier, if you wish.